Umuzi-org/ACN-syllabus/content/projects/oop/person/_index.md

 ## Instructions for reviewer

 1. **Multiple interests, punctuation, and spacing** - Make sure that the interests array attribute can take in multiple interests.
 The interests should all get printed out separated with a comma and space.
 The last interest should have an `and` before it followed by a full stop.
-Your class should contain and use all of the attributes above. e.g. 2 or more interests should look like this: `Hello, my name is Ryan, my gender is male and I am 30 years old.
+Your class should contain and use all of the attributes above.
+The output of 2 or more interests should look like this: `Hello, my name is Ryan, my gender is male and I am 30 years old.
 My interests are reading and coding.`.

 2. **Single interest or no interests** - Check if the class can work with a single interest and that the string output is different from the multiple interests string output.
 Instead of `my interests are` it should be `my interest is`.
-If there are no interests then the output should be a string with the first 3 attributes - name, age, and male. e.g. No interests should look like this: `Hello, my name is Ryan, my gender is male and I am 30 years old.`.
-1 interest should look like this: `Hello, my name is Ryan, my gender is male and I am 30 years old.
+The output of 1 interest should look like this: `Hello, my name is Ryan, my gender is male and I am 30 years old.
 My interest is being a hardarse.`.
+If there are no interests then the output should look like this: `Hello, my name is Ryan, my gender is male and I am 30 years old.
+I have no interests.`.

 Mark this as Excellent if: